superDross/dotfiles/notes/system_design/scalability.md

 There are two major cache patterns that are used:

-Cached Database Queries; the DB query results are stored in the cache with the key being the query itself.
+Cached Database Queries; the database query results are stored in the cache with the key being the query itself.

 Cached Objects; store the complete instance of an object into the cache (I guess in conjunction with the `pickle` lib)